liuyehcf/BlogSource/_posts/Hadoop-Ecosystem.md

 * Directory `/opt/hadoop/data` must can be accessed by the user started datanode.
 * Credential file `/etc/security/keytabs/hadoop.service.keytab` must can be accessed by the user started datanode.
 * If `ignore.secure.ports.for.testing` is set to `false`, then the http port and tcp port must be smaller than 1023, otherwise it cannot pass the check.
+* Remaining problem: the hadoop container will be very slow if historyserver is started with configuration `mapred-site.xml`.

 ```sh
 SHARED_NS=hadoop-ns